 In an effort to provide a more personalised service to our passengers, we, in SAM Travel Peru have a policy that our groups will not exceed 8 people.
 This sets us apart from other companies that operate departures with bigger groups.

 OUR TOP TOUR GUIDES

-Hiking the Salkantay Trek Machu Picchu with SAM Travel Peru is a life changing experience with a fully portered trek where your comfort and enjoyment are our first priority.
+Hiking the 2 Day Rainbow Mountain Trek with SAM Travel Peru is a life changing experience with a fully portered trek where your comfort and enjoyment are our first priority.
 We make sure that you get the best experience for your holiday in Peru while you interact with the locals, explore fantastic sites and re-discover remote ancient Inca towns and buildings.
-Having the opportunity to learn some words in Quechua and about the fascinating Inka history.
+Having the opportunity to learn some words in Quechua and about the fascinating Inca history.
 Immerse yourself in the stunning landscape and simply feel the magic of Mother Nature (Pachamama) and the Andes.
 We carry your gear, prepare your meals, set up your tents avoid crowded campsites and take care of you while you sit back and relax.

-We provide the following items to our horsemen and cooks for free: Jacket, sun hat, warm hat, t-shirt, pants, hiking boots, comfortable duffle bags, canteen and girdle for protecting their spine, sleeping bags, mattress´s and insurance.
+We provide the following items to our horsemen and cooks for free: Jacket, sun hat, warm hat, t-shirt, pants, hiking boots, comfortable duffle bags, canteen, a girdle for protecting their spine, sleeping bags, mattresses and insurance.

 SAM Travel Peru can cater to any food restrictions and special diets such as gluten free, vegetarian or vegan!

 Our team (Guides, cooks, horsemen) and our equipment are what really makes SAM Travel Peru stand out from all the competitors….
 For all our adventures we hike we include the following items: